If you'd like to support us, check out our awesome products:

 Contraception

-Clarify the type of contraception used and the consistency of usage:
+Clarify the method of contraception used (if any) and the consistency of usage if penile-vaginal penetration has occurred:

-• “Was there any point at which contraception was not used during the sex?”
+• “Was there any point at which contraception was not used during sex?”

 Other sexual partners